cogentcore/core/README.md

 * button repeat settings when button is held down -- esp for spinner buttons -- probably off by default

 * Reminder: grep all todo: in code -- lots!

+## layout

+* really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property -- easy

+* add option to fix top row(s) / left col(s) of a grid layout, to create a table -- for StructTableView -- tricky as need diff location of scrollbars etc..

+* grid not using spans

+* Layout flow types

 ## Rendering